The New School of Northern Virginia: International Program

 The New School offers an English for Speakers of Other Languages Program for international students who are at a low level of English and hold a F-1 student VISA.
 All first year international students must attend an orientation program for two weeks.
 Students may be exempted from the program if they pass the English language proficiency test administered during the orientation program.

 The International Orientation Program is divided into two one-week sessions.
 During the first week, students are introduced to the layout of the school, the student handbook, and the daily schedule.
 In addition, all required office documentation will be completed.
 Introductions to the staff, teachers, and administration will also be done during this week.
 Students will take a math placement test, select classes for their school year, and have their photos taken for school ID cards.

 During the second week of orientation, students will be instructed to practice English and be assessed after teaching with writing, reading, speaking, and listening methods, and each student’s performance on these, as well as their overall interaction and participation during the week, will be used to decide in which level of English the student will enroll.
 In addition to English instruction, students will continue to be introduced to the school and other students.

 Arts and Drama

-The Art Department is run by the school's artist-in-residence, Ted Ramsey.
+The Art Department is run by the school's artist-in-residence, Alexis Nolasco.
 Jonathan Rushbrook is the current theater director.

 Before the completion of the John Swayze black box theater in 2007, The New School's productions were very small and limited.
 The theater houses student and professional productions every year.